Browsing a single MTP

 - This is your sample/MTP name.
 It is entered when you upload the NGS raw data to the EzBioCloud 16S-based MTP app and can be edited later.

 - Sample information is organized by metadata tags in EzBioCloud 16S-based MTP app.
 Apply tags according to your specific needs.
 Tags can be a great tool when grouping samples/MTPs into sets for subsequent comparisons and secondary analysis

 - This is a memo field where you can store comments.

-- Target taxon can be one of [All], [Bacteria] and [Archaea].
+- Target taxon can be one of [Bacteria], [Archaea] and [All].
 It should be decided when the data is uploaded to the cloud.
-In this example, we used the bacterial primer set but the target taxon was set [All] to see if any other organisms belonging to Archaea and Eukarya.

 - The EzBioClouds 16S-based MTP pipeline can be run using different versions of reference database.
-PKSSU3.0 stands for EzBioCloud’s prokaryotic small subunit (16S) rRNA database 3.0 which was released in Feb 2018.
+PKSSU4.0 stands for EzBioCloud’s prokaryotic small subunit (16S) rRNA database 4.0 which was released in March 2018.